grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (Late-afternoon: day 1, run to Stilt City)
 Six knots was still slow, but twice the speed at which they had crawled away from the depot.
 With three more hours of cruising, they were out of range of all but the very best sonar gear and ears in the world.
 Percy had them come up to one hundred meters to take some of the strain off the hull.

-When the boat reached this shallower depth, Hemi stationed himsefl in front of the tank trim control panel and made adjustments, pushing water back and forth across the boat.
+When the boat reached this shallower depth, Hemi stationed himself in front of the tank trim control panel and made adjustments, pushing water back and forth across the boat.
 "Sylvia," he said as she stood behind him, smoking, "I'm working the trim here, but I think we can certainly do better if we move some of the cargo around down in the hold."

 "OK.
 Take Owen and Bastian down there with you.
 I'll watch the trim with Gregory in case she starts to lean or something...
 And keep in mind that trim could be the least of our problems if you drop any of those fucking crates."